vmware-archive/go-reminders/README.md

 #### Build the Code
 The project includes a Makefile for use in building the go-reminders microservice.
-Because the makefile builds a docker container by default, you must provide a container name for pushing to a registry.
+To build a docker container, you must provide a container name for pushing to a registry.

     export CONTAINERNAME=myreponame/go-reminders
-    make
+    make container

 That will build and push the container assuming you have already logged in to your registry with "docker login".
 If you are using